Ron Berezan is the founder and proprietor

 Ron Berezan is a certified permaculture teacher and designer through the Permaculture Institute of North America (PINA).
 Ron has been an organic gardener for over 30 years and permaculture practioner for over ten years.
 He is trained in the “Grow Biointensive” organic gardening method at Ecology Action in Willits, California and in Permaculture Design through the Kootenay Permaculture Institute and the Occidental Arts and Ecology Centre.
 He is a Master Gardener through the Devonian Botanic Gardens in Edmonton Alberta.

 Ron has taught hundreds of permaculture and organic gardening workshops in BC, Alberta, Manitoba, Ontario and the Yukon and has consulted on many permaculture and urban agriculture projects throughout the country.
 He has a close working relationship with the Antonio Nunez Jimenez Foundation and the Association of Cuban Agricultural Technicians and Foresters in Cuba and regularly takes groups of Canadians to Cuba for educational tours and permaculture internship opportunities.
+In recent years, Ron has developed a close working relationship with the Kanaka Bar First Nation in the BC interior.

 Ron writes on a variety of permaculture, urban agriculture and organic gardening themes and has been a regular gardening commentator on CBC Radio and in a range of newspapers and gardening magazines.